ml-energy/leaderboard-v2/pegasus/README.md

 ### Install Pegasus

-Obviously, Pegasus needs to keep SSH connections with all the nodes in order to queue up and run jobs over SSH.
+Pegasus needs to keep SSH connections with all the nodes in order to queue up and run jobs over SSH.
 So you should install and run Pegasus on a computer that you can keep awake.

 If you already have Rust set up: